wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 If you refresh the page, you will see that we are logging every single one of the toppings as we loop over them.

 One thing Wes likes to do is throw a debugger into the foreach and take a look at the dev tools.

-Modify the code like so to add the debugger:
+Modify the code as shown below to add the debugger breakpoint 👇

 ```
 function logTopping(topping){